-Make sure that there’s enough space on your drive.
-You need to have enough space on your PC’s drive to store your recorded programmes.
-If there isn’t enough space, you won’t be able to record everything you want.
-To create more space, you can delete previously recorded programmes, add more storage (such as an external drive), or increase the amount of space used by Media Center.
-Here’s how:
+Make sure there's enough space on your drive.
+You need to have enough space on your PC's drive to store your recorded programs.
+If there isn't enough space, you won't be able to record everything you want.
+To create more space, you can delete previously recorded shows, add more storage (such as an external drive), or increase the amount of space used by Media Center.
+Here's how:

 Tap or click Save.

-Media Center can monitor multiple drives for recorded TV programmes, but it can only save recorded TV programmes to the drive specified in Recorder Storage.
+Media Center can monitor multiple drives for recorded TV shows, but it can only save recorded TV shows to the drive specified in Recorder Storage.

-Make sure that the TV signal is available.
-If you’re not getting a TV signal in Media Center, make sure that:
+Make sure the TV signal is available.
+If you're not getting a TV signal in Media Center, make sure: